 Treatment for metatarsus adductus

-Specific treatment for metatarsus adductus will be determined by your child's doctor based on:
+Specific treatment for metatarsus adductus will be discussed with you by your child's healthcare provider based on:

 Your child's age, overall health, and medical history